kowainik/treap/README.md

 | `drop`    | `O(log n)`      | Drop first `i` elements of the treap |
 | `rotate`  | `O(log n)`      | Put first `i` elements to the end    |

-## When not to use this package?
+## Alternatives

-If you don't need to calculate monoidal operations, use [`Seq`](https://hackage.haskell.org/package/containers-0.6.0.1/docs/Data-Sequence.html#t:Seq) from the `containers` package.
+If you don't need to calculate monoidal operations you may alternatively use [`Seq`](https://hackage.haskell.org/package/containers-0.6.0.1/docs/Data-Sequence.html#t:Seq) from the `containers` package as it provides more extended interface but doesn't allow to measure monoidal values on segments.